rajarahulray/TopsisPro/README.md

 # File info
 This repository contains all the test files and versions from begining to the final build which makes it a bit confusing to pick the right file.
 The final build is the file named MCDM_GUI.py and the .exe file for that is MCDM_GUI.exe.
+There is also a console user interface or CUI version of Topsis naed MCDM_GUI.cpp.

 # How to run program
 ### 1. To run MCDM_GUI.py file: